docdoku/docdoku-plm-docker/README.md

 ### Development && Debugging

-You can edit the sources in the `volumes/src` folder and work with git as usual
+You can edit the sources in the `volumes/src` folder and work with git as usual.
+Run the command `git fetch --unshallow` on each repository to get the full history.

 Use the remote debug feature from your IDE.
 Payara debug port is 19009.